 At least to begin with, it’s almost impossible not to take it personally (for very good psychological reasons).
 To deal with rejection and criticism, you need to acknowledge the pain – and find ways to bounce back from the impact.

 In short, you need to develop resilience.

-And I draw on years of experience as a coach to give you practical advice that has been road-tested with hundreds of people facing similar challenges to you.
+In Resilience, he draws on years of experience as a coach to give you practical advice that has been road-tested with hundreds of people facing similar challenges to you.

 You will learn: